The 5 Best RV Toilets – Quality, Comfort, Performance

 Why did I choose the Thetford Porta Potti instead of the Dometic potty?
 Let us compare and contrast both of these toilets.

 The first and most noticeable difference between the two is their sizes.
-While the Porta Potti has a 4 gallons fresh water tank and 5.5 gallons waste water tank, the Dometic toilet has a 2.6 gallons fresh water tank and a 5 gallon waste water tank.
+While the Porta Potti has a 4-gallon fresh water tank and a 5.5-gallon waste water tank, the Dometic toilet has a 2.6-gallon fresh water tank and a 5-gallon waste water tank.

 I therefore find the Thetford portable toilet to be more comfortable than the Dometic toilet.
-This of course assuming everyone like a tall toilet which is not always the case.
+This, of course, assumes everyone likes a tall toilet, which is not always the case.

 I find Dometic’s manual pump to be more reliable than the Thetford battery-powered one.
 I just wish there was a way to still flush the Thetford Porta Potti manually.

-The other difference between this 2 products has to do with your pocket.
+The other difference between these 2 products has to do with your pocket.
 Thetford Porta Potti costs more than the Dometic 975 portable toilet.

-If you would be interested in the Dometic 975 portable toilet check it out here on Amazon.
+If you would be interested in the Dometic 975 portable toilet.

 5. Reliance Luggable Loo – Best Budget RV Toilet